 Accounting for receiving your loan:

 - Head to Accounting > Chart of Accounts.

 - Scroll down to Liabilities & Credit Cards and select Loan & Line of Credit.

 - You need to create a transaction that indicates the availability of the loan funds, so head to the Transactions page.
 Click Add income to create a transaction.
-For the Account you’ll add the checking account the loan proceeds were deposited into, and for the Category you'll select Transfer from Bank, Credit Card, or Loan, select the new loan account you just added, and click Save.

 If you’ve connected your bank account to Wave, it will import the deposit transaction showing the loan funds available in your checking account.
 Instead of creating a new transaction, you can simply categorize the imported transaction to your new loan account.